Piyushchopde/Terraform/terrafor-theory.md

 TerraForm Theory:
  required_version :The required_version parameter in a terraform block is used to specify the minimum version of Terraform that is required to run the configuration.

- Data_block : data blocks are used to retrieve data from external sources, such as APIs or databases, and make that data available to your
+- Data_block : data blocks are used to retrieve data from external sources, such as APIs or databases, and make that data available to your
  Terraform configuration.
-With data blocks, you can use information from external sources to drive your infrastructure as code, making it more dynamic and flexible.

  Argument :
 Attribute :